Running Ulula

 ulula_run.run(setup, hydro_scheme = hs, tmax = 4.0, nx = 200)

-The run() function takes a number of additional parameters, many of which govern various possible output products such as interactive and saved figures as well as movies.
+The run() function takes a number of additional parameters, many of which govern various possible output products such as figures and movies.
 For example, these code snippets would produce a series of density and pressure plots at time intervals of 0.5 or a movie of the evolution of density:

 ulula_run.run(setup, tmax = 4.0, nx = 200, plot_time = 0.5, q_plot = ['DN', 'PR'])